-In March 2021, the compensation committee approved equity awards for our executive officers other than our CEO as incentives for future financial and individual performance, to retain such executive officers and in recognition of each person's individual potential for future impact and contributions to Upstart.
+In February 2022, the compensation committee approved annual equity awards for Mr. Gu, Mr. Datta, and Ms. Counselman as incentives for future financial and individual performance, to retain such executive officers and in recognition of each person's individual potential for future impact and contributions to Upstart.
 Our CEO's equity awards were approved by the compensation committee, after consultation with the other independent members of our Board.

-In the case of all executive officers, these equity awards consisted of both options to purchase shares of our common stock and RSU awards that may be settled for shares of our common stock.
-The compensation committee targeted 50% of the economic value in RSU awards and 50% in stock options (valued at a two to one ratio of shares subject to options versus RSUs based on the underlying fair market value of a share of our common stock on the date of grant) and believed that this proportion of the two types of equity awards provided the appropriate incentives for stock price performance while aligning the interests of our executive officers with the interests of our stockholders.
-The equity awards granted to our named executive officers in 2021 were as follows (the "2021 annual equity refresh grants"):
+In the case of Mr. Datta, Mr. Girouard and Ms. Counselman, these equity awards consisted of both options to purchase shares of our common stock and RSU awards that may be settled for shares of our common stock.
+The compensation committee targeted 50% of the economic value in RSU awards and 50% in stock options (valued at approximately 2.2:1 ratio of shares subject to options versus RSUs based on the approximate underlying fair market values of the two types of equity awards) and believed that this proportion of the two types of equity awards provided the appropriate incentives for stock price performance while aligning the interests of our executives officers with the interests of our stockholders.
+These equity awards were consistent with our "boxcar" vesting strategy of granting equity awards that are subject to a time-based vesting requirement and do not begin to vest until the end of the vesting period of their other equity awards, rather than being layered on top of existing equity awards that are already vesting.